asakusuma/sw-operational-concerns/PITCHME.md

 # Service Worker Operational Concerns

-Operational concerns with the service worker spec and implementations

----

-## If something goes wrong, can we recover?
+> If something goes wrong, can we recover?

 ---